mayig/indus-valley-script-corpus/README.md

 # Corpus of Indus Seals and Inscriptions digitization

+## Overview

+This repo is a (currently WIP) digitization of the Corpus of Indus Seals and Inscriptions (CISI) by Parpola et al.

+The corpus is in `json` format, which can be read by humans with a little training, and is consumed easily by applications.
+This format was chosen due to the popularity of `json` in the programming community, and most programming languages have robust support for handling `json` data.

 ## Acknowledgements

 I'd like to thank Dr Asko Parpola for his tireless efforts into the preservation and dissemination of the Indus Valley corpus.
 It is largely due